Kiprun Kipstorm Challenger Review

 5K/10K Racing

-The Kiprun Kipstorm Challenger is an impressive option for shorter races.
-Though the rocker is on the compliant side, its lightweight build, incredibly firm forefoot, and early rocker make for a snappy, propulsive ride that is hungry to hunt down PBs.
+The Kiprun Kipstorm Challenger is a good option for shorter races.
+Though the rocker is on the compliant side, its lightweight build, good responsiveness, and early rocker help create a smooth, propulsive ride at pace.
+It's not as aggressive as many dedicated 5K/10K racers, but it still has enough pop for faster efforts.

 Pros